abdullah1684/selenuim_tune/README.md

 Welcome to my simple project
-the project is about running a music in YouTube first you need to download ChromeDriver to control the browser
+the project is about running a music in YouTube , first you need to download ChromeDriver to control the browser.